openbmc/openbmc/poky/documentation/ref-manual/ref-classes.rst

    For RPMs and other packages that do not contain a subdirectory, you should specify an appropriate fetcher parameter to point to the subdirectory.
-For example, if BitBake is using the Git fetcher ( git://
-   ), the "subpath" parameter limits the checkout to a specific subpath of the tree.
-Here is an example where
+For example, if BitBake is using the Git fetcher (``git://``), the "subpath" parameter limits the checkout to a specific subpath of the tree.
+Here is an example where ``${BP}`` is used so that the files are extracted into the subdirectory expected by the default value of ``S``:
-   ${BP}
-   is used so that the files are extracted into the subdirectory expected by the default value of
-   S
-   :
    ::

            SRC_URI = "git://example.com/downloads/somepackage.rpm;subpath=${BP}"

-   See the "
-   Fetchers
-   " section in the BitBake User Manual for more information on supported BitBake Fetchers.
+   See the ":ref:`bitbake-user-manual/bitbake-user-manual-fetching:fetchers`" section in the BitBake User Manual for more information on supported BitBake Fetchers.

 .. _ref-classes-binconfig: